huishi329/EeveeNvee/README.md

 ### Getting started

-1. Start the backend server: From a terminal within the project directory, run:
+1. Start the backend server: From a terminal within the `backend` directory, run:

     ```javascript
-    sh ./setup.sh
+    sh reset-db.sh
     ```

-2. Start the frontend server: From a second terminal within the `react-app` directory, run:
+2. Start the frontend server: From a second terminal within the `frontend` directory, run:

     ```javascript
     npm start